Developmental, Genetic and Molecular Neurobiology

 Labs and Programs

-- Dr. Matthew State co-directs the Yale Program on Neurogenetics [link to website], along with Dr. Murat Gunel, Chief of Vascular Neurosurgery.
+- Dr. Matthew State co-directs the Yale Program on Neurogenetics, along with Dr. Murat Gunel, Chief of Vascular Neurosurgery.
 This program brings together faculty from the Departments of Genetics, Neurobiology, Neurosurgery, Molecular Biophysics and Biochemistry and Internal Medicine, along with CSC faculty, to identify genes and elaborate molecular mechanisms involved in both structural and functional disorders of the Central Nervous System.

 - Dr. Lombroso directs the Laboratory of Molecular Neurobiology